 Long Beach Peninsula

-With its miles of wide, sandy beaches (where leashed dogs can frolik) and many pet-friendly hotels and vacation rentals, the Long Beach Peninsula makes an excellent dog-friendly getaways in Washington.
-Stroll with your furry friend along the seaside Discovery Trail or hike along the spectacular oceanfront trails of Cape Disappointment State Park.
+With its miles of wide, sandy beaches (where leashed dogs can frolic) and many pet-friendly hotels and vacation rentals, the Long Beach Peninsula makes an excellent ocean getaway.
+Stroll along the seaside Discovery Trail or hike along the spectacular oceanfront trails of Cape Disappointment State Park.

-Several pubs and restaurants on the pninsula and along the Columbia River in Ilwaco welcome dogs, including Cove Restaurant at the acclaimed Peninsula Golf Course, which offers its very own “patio pup” menu.
-Just steps from the beach, the hip and homey Adrift Hotel & Spa allows pooches (no breed or size restrictions) in all of its smartly appointed rooms.
+Several pubs and restaurants on the peninsula and along the Columbia River in Ilwaco welcome dogs, including Cove Restaurant at the acclaimed Peninsula Golf Course, which offers its very own “patio pup” menu.
+Just steps from the beach, the hip and homey Adrift Hotel & Spa allows pooches in all its smartly appointed rooms.

 Columbia River Gorge

 This scenic corridor of the Columbia River boasts jaw-dropping scenery, hiking trails, and local wine.
-Wine connoisseurs traveling with their pups can stop into dog-friendly tasting rooms such as AniChe Cellars, Hawkins Cellars in Underwood, Domaine Pouillon Winery in Lyle, Jacob Williams Winery in Wishram, and Maryhill Winery in Goldendale.
-For dining, Clark and Lewie’s is a laid-back, pup-friendly spot in Stevenson with fantastic views of the river and a big patio, and Walking Man Brewing has a dog-welcoming patio.
+Wine connoisseurs traveling with their pups can stop into tasting rooms such as AniChe Cellars, Hawkins Cellars in Underwood, Domaine Pouillon Winery in Lyle, Jacob Williams Winery in Wishram, and Maryhill Winery in Goldendale.
+For dining, Clark and Lewie’s is a laid-back spot in Stevenson with fantastic views of the river and a big patio, while Walking Man Brewing has a dog-welcoming patio.

-Most of the dramatic hikes in the Gorge are suitable for leashed dogs, including Hamilton Mountain at Beacon Rock State Park, Catherine Creek Recreation Area, and—naturally—Dog Mountain, which requires permits for weekends during the busy spring wildflower season.
-And on the famed Coyote Wall trails, you only need to leash your dogs from December through June.
+Most of the dramatic hikes in the Gorge are suitable for leashed dogs, including Hamilton Mountain at Beacon Rock State Park and Catherine Creek Recreation Area.
+Bonus: On the famed Coyote Wall trails, you only need to leash your dogs from December through June.

-With its tranquil woodland setting and myriad activities and amenities, Skamania Lodge is a wonderful resort to overnight with canine companions.
+With its tranquil woodland setting and robust amenities, Skamania Lodge is an excellent option for an overnight stay.

 Methow Valley

-Just east of the North Cascades, the towns of Mazama, Winthrop, Twisp, and Carlton invite pups and their people to enjoy year-round fun in the Methow Valley.
+Just east of the North Cascades, the towns of Mazama, Winthrop, and Twisp, invite you to enjoy year-round fun in the Methow Valley.
 You won’t have to leave your pooch behind during winter; three non-motorized Sno-Parks within the Mount Baker and Methow area—Canyon Creek, Glacier Creek, and Mount Baker NRA—have dog-friendly trails.
 Bonus: There’s a good chance of seeing a dogsled team.
-The Methow Trails System offers another 130 miles of groomed, dog-friendly snowshoe and cross-country ski trails, many of them open during the warmer months for mountain biking, trail running, and hiking.
+The Methow Trails System offers another 130 miles of groomed, dog-friendly snowshoe and cross-country ski trails.

 Whidbey Island

-Overlooking a scenic waterway that often attracts whales, the historic Captain Whidbey Inn offers eco-chic rooms and cabins, some of which are dog friendly.
+Overlooking the scenic waterway, the historic Captain Whidbey Inn offers eco-chic rooms and cabins, many of which are dog-friendly.

 About the Author